 Our principal sources of liquidity consist of: (i) cash and cash equivalents on hand; (ii) short-term trade credit arising from customary payment terms and trade practices with our vendors; (iii) cash generated from operations on an ongoing basis; and (iv) a revolving credit facility with a \$75 million credit commitment.

 Inventory

-Our quarter-end inventory balance was \$114.3 million, compared with \$129.7 million at the end of the first quarter of 2022.
-The decrease was primarily due to a planned reduction in our packaway inventory, partially offset by a strategic increase in our average in-store inventory.
+Our quarter-end inventory balance was \$135.0 million, roughly flat compared to \$134.5 million at the end of the second quarter last year.

 Capital Expenditures